phetsims/geometric-optics/doc/model.md

 ## Model

-The simulation describes light propagation through a lens in terms of rays.
+Geometrical optics is a model of optics that describes light propagation in terms of rays.
 The rays in geometric optics are a useful abstraction for approximating the paths along which light propagates.

 The magnitude of the focal length of the lens is given by `f = R/(2(1-n)))` where `n` is the index of refraction, and `R` is the radius of curvature of the lens.